tamor04/Veebirakendused/README.md

 # Veebirakendused
-See on repo WAD kursuse jaoks
+See on repo WAD kursuse jaoks.
+We do a little trolling here.